-The minimal Standard-Model Extension (SME)\cite{Colladay} is a natural framework for studying Lorentz violation (LV) in all particle sectors of the Standard Model.
-Recently, the CPT-odd photon sector of the SME, represented by MCFJ electrodynamics, was addressed in the context of condensed-matter systems subject to the CME.\cite{Qiu} The latter effect, which arises due to an asymmetry in the behavior between right- and left-handed fermions, describes the generation of an electric current via an applied magnetic field.
+The Standard-Model Extension (SME)\cite{Colladay} is a framework for studying Lorentz violation in all particle sectors of the Standard Model.
+Recently, the CPT-odd photon sector of the SME, represented by Maxwell--Carroll--Field--Jackiw (MCFJ) electrodynamics, was addressed in the context of condensed-matter systems subject to the Chiral Magnetic Effect (CME).\cite{Qiu} This effect, which arises due to an asymmetry in the behavior between right- and left-handed fermions, describes the generation of an electric current via an applied magnetic field.
 The material property responsible for this current in a dielectric substrate was taken into account at the classical level, revealing intriguing optical phenomena such as isotropic birefringence.\cite{Pedro1}

-Incorporating field operators with mass dimensions greater than four complemented the minimal SME and provided its nonminimal version.\cite{Koste1} Several aspects of higher-derivative electrodynamics \textit{in vacuo} were discussed in the literature, including a derivation of the gauge field propagator and an analysis of microcausality and unitarity at tree-level for different photon modes.\cite{Leticia1} More recently, the latter theory was adapted to the description of a continuous medium, followed by an investigation of the optical properties in this setting.\cite{Pedro2} In the current work, we review some aspects of electromagnetic propagation in continuous media in two scenarios: i) a dielectric medium endowed with a magnetic conductivity; ii) a dielectric medium affected by CPT-odd terms of mass dimensions three and five.
+Incorporating field operators with mass dimensions greater than four complemented the minimal SME and provided its nonminimal version.\cite{Koste1} Several aspects of higher-derivative electrodynamics \textit{in vacuo} were discussed in the literature, including a derivation of the gauge-field propagator and an analysis of classical causality and unitarity at tree-level for different photon modes.\cite{Leticia1} More recently, the latter theory was adapted to the description of a continuous medium, followed by an investigation of the optical properties in this setting.\cite{Pedro2} In the current work, we review some aspects of electromagnetic propagation in continuous media in two scenarios: i) a dielectric medium endowed with a magnetic conductivity; ii) a dielectric medium affected by CPT-odd terms of mass dimensions three and five.